aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/compositenode/is_composite/_index.md

 ﻿---
+title: CompositeNode.is_composite property
+linktitle: is_composite property
-title: is_composite property
+articleTitle: is_composite property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Returns ``True`` as this node can have child nodes."
+description: "CompositeNode.is_composite property.
+Returns ``True`` as this node can have child nodes."
 type: docs
 weight: 50
 url: /python-net/aspose.words/compositenode/is_composite/